firebase/quickstart-flutter/performance/README.md

 ---------------

 - [Add Firebase to your Flutter Project](https://firebase.google.com/docs/perf-mon/flutter/get-started).
-- Run the sample on a device.
+- Run the sample on a simulator, emulator, or real device.

 Support
 -------